 2014 Chevy Volt Review

 Seats are comfortable, at least for the front passenger and driver.
 Those in the rear have limited headroom and virtually no legroom.
 Even a small child will need the front seats moved a little forward, and the rear seating is limited to only two.
 The center area is taken up with an armrest sitting atop a large tunnel where the battery is located.
-Reports are that the second generation cars in 2016 will have a small center seat, but through 2015 the rear seat is only for two people.
-On the plus side, I was comfortable in the drivers seat (the telescoping steering wheel helps); at 6' tall this would be first car in 40 years in which I could truly say that.
+I was comfortable in the driver's seat (the telescoping steering wheel helps); at 6' tall this would be the first car in 40 years in which I could truly say that.

 Dashboard Screen of the VoltClick thumbnail to view full-size

 The dashboard screen in front of the driver has a great deal of information available, and part of it is user-configurable to present what is needed at any time.
 The normal readings include the amount of battery, gas tank level, speed, and such indicators as turn signals, cruise control, and seat belts.
 There is also an "economy" indicator telling the driver how she is doing economy-wise.

 We bought our car at a dealership some 400 miles from home, so our first experience was a long drive, where the car performed admirably.
 The route included several long 7% grades and climbing those steep hills didn't faze it at all; we barely knew we were going uphill.
 The car was comfortable on the long trip, and the Sirius radio was much appreciated.
 The Volt has automatic headlights that don't need to be turned on...unless in heavy fog.
 There we found that they would not come on, meaning no tail lights to alert following drivers, either.
 We had to turn on the lights manually.